maheshsabnis/NetEltp/readme.md

 	- SIngle File Publish
 		- Compile and Build the Entire Project into a Single Exe for the Platform
 # Programming
+1. Foundation of C# for Value ad Reference Types
+	- ref, out, params
+		- ref: Pass the Reference, while passing reference of vaiable, the initial value for the variable MUST be present
+		- out: PAss the reference, same as 'ref' but not initial value is required
+		- params: Pass variable number of parameters

-1. Collection Framework
+2. Collection Framework
 	- Collection Classes
-		- .NET Frwk 1.0 to 4.x (Alseo i .NET Core)
+		- .NET Frwk 1.0 to 4.x (Alseo in .NET Core)
 		- Each ENrty in Colletion is Object
 		- System.Collections Namespace
 			- ArrayList, Stack, LinkedList, Queue, etc.